 | Testamentary Trust | Created through your will and takes effect after death; can help manage and distribute assets according to your instructions. |

-Each trust fund serves a distinct purpose, so it’s important to match the structure with your goals — whether that’s maintaining flexibility, reducing taxes, providing for a loved one or supporting a cause you care about.
+Each trust serves a distinct purpose, so it’s important to match the structure with your goals — whether that’s maintaining flexibility, reducing taxes, providing for a loved one or supporting a cause you care about.

 Bottom Line